 Some diagnostic services, such as amniocentesis and fetal stress test, are not part of global maternity services and are reimbursed separately.
-See section 7.4.10 for gestational diabetes benefits.

 Home birth expenses are not covered other than the fees billed by a professional provider.
 Additional information regarding home birth exclusions is in Section 8.
-Supportive services, such as physical, emotional and information support to the mother before, during and after birth and during the postpartum period, are not covered expenses, except under the newborn nurse home visiting program (section 7.7.6).
+Supportive services, such as physical, emotional and information support to the mother before, during and after birth and during the postpartum period, are not covered expenses, except under the newborn nurse home visiting program (section 7.6.5).